 New York City is great, don’t get me wrong.
 I absolutely love spending time there.
 But as I discovered during a recent visit to the Finger Lakes region, getting out and exploring the wider New York state is an absolute must for any traveller and the Finger Lakes gives you more than enough excuses to do just that!

 The Finger Lakes is perfect for outdoor adventures at every level.
-Just a short drive from Corning, the Tanglewood Nature Centre and Museum provides the whole family an opportunity to get back to nature away from the bug city with over 10 miles of trails that provide homes and habitats for over 40 native and exotic wildlife species that are being semi rehabilitated or cared for in the cases of those animals that have been so injured or mistreated by people they can never return to the wild.
+Just a short drive from Corning, the Tanglewood Nature Centre and Museum provides the whole family an opportunity to get back to nature away from the big city with over 10 miles of trails that provide homes and habitats for over 40 native and exotic wildlife species.
+These animals are being semi rehabilitated into the wild in this vast national park, or occassionally cared for in the Nature Centre in the cases of those animals that have been so injured or mistreated by people they can never return to the wild.

 The mission of the center is to educate people on conservation and preservation whilst taking care of the natural landscape so that everyone, including the animals that lie there, can enjoy the region.
 Just make sure that when you go, you spend some time volunteering and giving back so that others can enjoy the trails and the museum like you did.